aalyria/api/cdpi_agent/README.md

   abstraction that insulates platform integrators from the majority of those changes.

-- The `agent` library, a Go package that provides a growing set of abstractions for writing a new CDPI agent.
+- The `cdpi_agent` library, a Go package that provides a growing set of abstractions for writing a new CDPI agent.
 This library is subject to change alongside the CDPI protocol, so platform integrators are encouraged to use the `extproc_agent` until the underlying APIs reach a stable milestone.

 ## Building